blakewilson/video-background/readme.txt

 To add a video background to a class called **header** add ".header" to the container field. (without the quotes)

+= The Video Background Pro fields are annoying, can I get rid of them? =

+You sure can!
+Simply go to the "Settings > Video Background" menu tab and check the "Hide Muted Pro Fields" checkbox.

 == Screenshots ==

 1. 4 fields?
 That’s it?
 Yep, simply enter in the element you’d like the video background to be in and key in the paths to the video and fallback image.
 Awesome.

 == Changelog ==

+= 2.5.4 =
+* Fixed a bug that made the browser position jump when clicking the "Advanced Options" button
+* Added better localization support for translations
+* Cleaner code, well documented.
+* Added Muted Video Background Pro fields (Do not worry, you can hide these)
+* Added new stable tag for WP 4.5.3

 = 2.5.3 =
 * Fixed notice option